dy/settings-panel/README.md

 #### `panel.on('input', cb(data))`

-This event is emitted every time any of the inputs change.
-The argument `data` will contain the state of all inputs keyed by label such as:
+This event is emitted every time any one of the inputs change.
+The callback argument `data` will contain the state of all inputs keyed by label such as:

 ```javascript
 {'my checkbox': false, 'my range': 75}